Please click on the "Pay Taxes" link on this page to see if you have property taxes due.

 Pay your property taxes online with an eCheck for only .25 cents (which is less than a postage stamp) or you can pay with a debit or credit card for 2.25% of the total amount due.

-- Dropbox (located at the south entrance of the courthouse)
+- 24/7 Dropbox - Located at the south entrance of the courthouse

-- Mail (must be postmarked by the end of the month to avoid 1.5% penalty)
+- Mail -MUST be postmarked by the end of the month due to avoid 1.5% penalty.
+We recommend you pay EARLY.
+Mailing the last day of the month does not guarantee a timely postmark.

-- By phone (credit card payment only for an additional fee of 2.25%)
+- Phone - Credit card payment only for an additional fee of 2.25%

 - Online by clicking on the following link: